wshbair/HSM2ETH/README.md

-# HSM-based Key Management Solution forEthereum Blockchain
+# HSM-based Key Management Solution for Ethereum Blockchain
 Use HSM to generate and sign ethereum transaction

 Based on the steps given in [ethereum stackexchange question](https://ethereum.stackexchange.com/questions/73192/using-aws-cloudhsm-to-sign-transactions